How to Start a Low Cost Spay/Neuter Clinic

 Donations from the community can also be found through corporate matching programs, sponsorships, and benefit events.

 If you are going to operate a stand-alone facility, you need to find a convenient location with enough room to accommodate the necessary surgical equipment and staff.

 Veterinarians may be willing to donate old equipment, so it always is a good idea to ask vets in the area if they have anything they are no longer using.
 Necessary items include a surgery table, lighting, surgical instruments, autoclave, gowns and gloves, surgical drapes, anesthesia equipment, cages, drugs, and a refrigerator for drug storage.

 It is also possible to get group discounts by affiliating with a major national organization such as the National Spay Neuter Response Team (NSNRT), a part of the Humane Alliance.

 A clinic needs at least one vet, a few technicians, and someone to work the front office (checking in patients and making appointments).
 Another option is to hire multiple part-time vets who just work one or two days of the schedule each week.
 Volunteers from the community can also be utilized for support staff.

 Most low-cost clinics try to offer their services at a rate of 50 to 60 percent below the cost charged by a commercial vet clinic.
-The low-cost clinic must factor in what it costs to “break even” with regard to supplies, salaries, and other costs of doing business.
+The low-cost clinic must factor in what it costs to “break-even” with regard to supplies, salaries, and other costs of doing business.
 A general range of $35 to $75, depending on the type of animal and its gender, would be typical.

 Create an Application

-Owners must demonstrate their eligibility for low-cost services by detailing their financial situation and number of pets on the application form.
+Owners must demonstrate their eligibility for low-cost services by detailing their financial situation and the number of pets on the application form.
 A payment plan should also be outlined with deadlines.

 Advertise Your Services